Go RED!

 Between binding a surprise Birthday quilt and enlarging a quilt for a friend, I am trying to get in some reading.
 Quite honestly, I've needed a break from the hours of sitting at the computer, compiling lists for Insurance of all of our possessions lost in last summer's fire.

-I encourage you to walk around your sewing area and take photos of each wall and every shelf of books, fabric and bins, tools, threads, tchotchkes, photos and memorabilia.
+I encourage you to walk around your sewing area and take photos (or a video) of each wall and every shelf of books, fabric and bins, tools, threads, tchotchkes, photos and memorabilia.
 Open cupboards and take pictures of what's inside.
 Purchase or make RED Go-Bags - a useful and visible tool for quick evacuations.
 I had a red ribbon around the handle of my Singer Featherweight's case, and two RED bags in my sewing room.
 When we evacuated, every red bag in the house was placed in the trunk of the car.

 Consider the following: